Paris Arrondissements – Exploring The Heart Of The Neighborhoods

 11th Arrondissement – Canal Saint-Martin

-Canal Saint-Martin Canal Saint-Martin, 11th Arrondissement
+A bridge over Canal Saint-Martin, in the 11th Arrondissement Canal Saint-Martin, 11th Arrondissement

 This up-and-coming neighborhood straddles the canal as it winds through the 10th and 11th Arrondissements.
 Today it's a popular neighborhood where young Parisians live, attracted by cheaper rents and trending restaurants and cafes.
 You can also hop on a canal boat for a leisurely ride through the locks and on to the Seine River.
 Let's find out what makes Canal Saint-Martin (and the rest of the 11th Arrondissement) so attractive.